mozilla/policy-templates/README.md

 If set to false, application updates are downloaded but the user can choose when to install the update.

-If you have disabled updates via DisableAppUpdate, this policy has no effect.
+If you have disabled updates via `DisableAppUpdate`, this policy has no effect.

 **Compatibility:** Firefox 75, Firefox ESR 68.7\
 **CCK2 Equivalent:** N/A\